pactflow/docs.pactflow.io/website/docs/docs/bi-directional-contract-testing/contracts/oas.md

 - `providerContractVerificationResults`

-  This containts the results of the provider verification, including the tool used to verify it, whether the test passed or failed and the base64 encoded OAS contract.
+  This contains the results of the provider verification, including the tool used to verify it, whether the test passed or failed and the base64 encoded OAS contract.

 ### Successful result